wavemaker/docs/learn/how-tos/implement-openid-okta-provider.md

 1. Select **Custom** as Open ID provider from the drop-down menu and enter **Okta** as **Provider ID**.
 [![](/learn/assets/wm_openid_ok1.png)](/learn/assets/wm_openid_ok1.png)

-## Application in Okta preview
+## Application in Okta Developer

-Below are the steps to create an application in Okta preview.
+Below are the steps to create an application in Okta Developer.

 ### Creating a new application

-1. Go to [Okta Preview](https://developer.okta.com/login/) and set up user account.
+1. Go to [Okta Developer](https://developer.okta.com/login/) and set up user account.
 This is to create an OAuth application to fetch the **Client ID** and **Client Secret**.

 2. Go to **Dashboard**.